matsselen/pyolab/README.md

 Examples of user routines that are called by the system during data  analysis to expose the user to the acquired data.
 In this example the user code displays records exchanged with the IOLab system using Listboxes on the GUI.
 * __userGlobals.py__
 Example of some global user variables used by the user methods.

 ---

+## OutputExample

+Under Construction.
+This folder will contains example user code that allows the user to control various OutputConfig functions via a GUI.

+---